-Read our 2018 annual report
+Read our 2022 annual report

 In some cases, lyrics carry critical messages that can be the difference between life and death.

 This is true particularly among women and girls who tend to drop out of school at a far younger age than their male counterparts.